The pH scale measures how acidic or alkaline (basic) something is.

 - carbonic acid

-Insulin helps move sugar from the foods you eat into your cells.
-This is where it can be burned as fuel for your body.
+Insulin helps move sugar from the foods you eat into your cells where it can be burned as fuel for your body.

 If insulin can’t be used, your body begins breaking down stored fats to power itself.
 This gives off an acid waste called ketones.
 The acid builds up, triggering low blood pH.